w-bastien/w-bastien.github.io/_posts/2025-02-18-autopilot-device-preparation-part-1-poc.md

 ## Testing

-Now you can try to enroll a device by selecting **Set up for work or school account**
+Now you can try to enroll a device by selecting **Set up for work or school account** during the OOBE

 ![](/assets/img/uploads/work-or-school.png)